complate/complate.github.io/content/what-is-jsx.md

 And now we can leverage the power of JSX to not only generate standardized HTML elements but to write our own element definitions.
-The goal is to write a declarative component in an HTML like syntax to get all of the [benefits of components](rationale.html) and then translate it to an imperative syntax which JavaScript understands.
+The goal is to write a declarative component in an HTML-like syntax to get all of the [benefits of components](rationale.html) and then translate it to an imperative syntax which JavaScript understands.